Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Steam Ferries

 The watermen responded to the floating bridge by acquiring steam passenger ferries, which they operated from Gosport to the Hard.
-In 1875, the watermen formed the the Gosport & Portsea Watermen's Steam Launch Company (known as the Old Company).
+In 1875, the watermen formed the Gosport & Portsea Watermen's Steam Launch Company (known as the Old Company).
 The floating bridge company responded by operating their own passenger launches from Gosport to Old Portsmouth.
 When Portsmouth Harbour station opened in 1876, adjacent to the Hard, the Old Company's passenger ferries had a big advantage over those of the floating bridge.
 The success of the passenger ferries prompted the formation of the Port of Portsmouth Steam Launch & Towing Company in 1883, known as the New Company, who placed three steam launches on the same route as the Old Company.
 This led the Old Company to raise money for a fourth and fifth boat.
 Competition between the Old and New Companies was fierce, until collaborative arrangements were instigated in 1888.
 As the new city centre grew, the importance of Old Portsmouth declined, and the fortunes of the Floating Bridge Company declined with it.

 Postcard of Gosport from the air, showing floating bridges and ferry pontoon